top of page

 This is the most common option for beginners.

-• How it works: You heat it in hot water, then bite down to mold it to your teeth.
+• How it works: You heat it in hot water, then bite down to mould it to your teeth.

 • Pros: Affordable, easy to find, and offers a decent fit.